brendel-group/mission_db/README.md

 ```
 You will then be asked to define your password and confirm it afterwards.
 These credentials will then be used when loggin in.

+### Set cookie domain
+In order that logging in on the frontend also authenticates you to access the database, we need to set the cookie domain accordingly.
+You can either set an environment variable `COOKIE_DOMAIN` in the previously created `.env` file, or change the default value of the `COOKIE_DOMAIN` variable in the `backend/backend/settings.py` file.
+If you are using the mission explorer locally, the domain should be `localhost`, if it's deployed externally, it should be the corresponding domain.

 ### Using the application
 ### Syncing your local mission files with the database